usds/us-forms-system/docs/building-a-form/common-patterns-for-building-forms.md

 If a user types 'open sesame' for the `passPhrase` on the first page, `otherPageName` is active.
 For any other value, including no value, `otherPageName` is inactive and the page is skipped.

+**Don't use the pass phrase as a secure login or other authentication mechanism.** Within the source, the text of a pass phrase is clear text, even when it's in a function.

 [Back to *Building a Form*](README.md)